 If you tend to be more adventurous when it comes to color, your cabinets are a great place to have some fun.
 Yellow is a common go-to kitchen color; on cabinets you can try a light, buttery yellow or a pastel shade more reminiscent of lemonade.
 Sky blue is another popular kitchen color for walls and cabinets.
 It can create an airy, ethereal vibe and looks great with white and stainless steel accents.
 Mint green or bluish greens can look really nice on kitchen cabinets as well.

-Darker colors such as emerald green, cranberry red, and navy blue can really make a statement on kitchen cabinets, but they work best in large spaces since they can darken small rooms.
+Darker colors such as emerald green, cranberry red, black and navy blue can really make a statement on kitchen cabinets, but they work best in large spaces since they can darken small rooms.
 If you plan to use them in a tiny kitchen, make sure to balance them out with white walls and lighter accents.